How to Get a Business Loan in the UK: A Step-by-Step Guide for SMEs (2026)

 • Connection to your accounting software (Xero, QuickBooks, Sage, FreeAgent) or business bank account via open banking

-• No physical documents required in most cases — the lender pulls data directly
+• Often no physical documents required in most cases — the lender pulls data directly

 What you typically need for a bank term loan application